PseudoKnight/CHDiscord/README.md

 A role is either a unique int id or name.
 Optional reason string is supported.
 Throws NotFoundException if a role by that id doesn't exist.
-Requires the `Manage Roles` permission.
+Requires the `Manage Roles` permission and a role higher than any set roles.

 ### discord_member_get_nickname(member)
 Get the server nickname for a guild member.